The Nationally Significant Infrastructure Projects (NSIP) process deals with the granting of development consent for large-scale projects, such as:

 A19/A1290 Downhill Lane Junction Improvements

-Highways England is proposing to make major improvements to the A19/A1290 Downhill Lane interchange in South Tyneside.
+Highways England is proposing to make major improvements to the A19/A1290 Downhill Lane interchange.

 For Highways England information about the proposal, go to Highways England - A19 Downhill Lane Junction Improvement.

-To view examination information, go to National Infrastructure Planning - A19 Downhill Lane Junction Improvement.
+To view examination information for this proposed Development Consent Order, go to National Infrastructure Planning - A19 Downhill Lane Junction Improvement.

 International Advanced Manufacturing Park (IAMP) - Phase Two